Prodject/wsl-tutorial/README.md

 #### 2.Install Ubuntu from Microsoft Store

+After you have accepted the License, the Ubuntu user-mode image will be downloaded and a “Bash on Ubuntu on Windows” shortcut will be added to your start menu.

 #### 3.Run bash

 ![bash](pictures/bash.png "bash")

-After you have accepted the License, the Ubuntu user-mode image will be downloaded and a “Bash on Ubuntu on Windows” shortcut will be added to your start menu.
+Create username and password for the default UNIX user account.

 ## Install VcXsrv